maruthimullaguri1311/event_management/README.md

 PS C:\to \your \path \event_management> uvicorn main:app --reload

-#login and gett access token
+#adding user and getting acccess token
 python  add_user.py
+python access_token.py

 #user the access token aand test the apis using thunder clinet or postman  or swaggger